 Let’s get into some of these questions.

-The most effective emails with the highest response rates ask specific questions and make very clear what they are asking for.
-So make sure that in your email, you ask a very clear question proposing some times to talk that ends in a question mark.
+The most effective emails with the highest response rates ask specific questions and make very clear what they want.
+So make sure that in your email, you ask a very clear question proposing some times to talk and ending in a question mark.

 Here’s an example of how this can go down: